Noriko's Dinner Table

-Noriko's Dinner Table (紀子の食卓, Noriko no Shokutaku) is a 2005 Japanese psychological horror film written and directed by Sion Sono, a prequel to his 2002 independent horror film Suicide Club.
+Noriko's Dinner Table (紀子の食卓, Noriko no Shokutaku) is a 2005 Japanese psychological horror film written and directed by Sion Sono.
+The film serves as a prequel to Sono's 2001 independent horror film Suicide Club.

 Suicide Club concerns the mass suicide of fifty-four schoolgirls and how it leads the law to a shadowy cult.
 Noriko's Dinner Table takes place before, during, and after the previous installment's timeline as an attempt to resolve several questions left unanswered.
 Themes explored include the generation gap in modern families, the malleability of personal identity, social alienation, suicide, and the use of the Internet.

 The film received special mention at the 40th Karlovy Vary International Film Festival, before being released theatrically in Japan on September 23, 2006.

 Plot

 Shy 17-year-old Noriko Shimabara lives with her younger sister Yuka, her mother Taeko, and her father Tetsuzo in Toyokawa, Japan.
 Unsatisfied with her small-town life, she hopes to move to Tokyo, especially when she learns that her childhood friend Mikan is now working independently as an idol.
-Tetsuzo disapproves of her ambitions and instead hopes she will attend a local university after school.
+Tetsuzo disapproves of her ambitions and instead hopes she will attend a local university after high school.

 Noriko discovers Haikyo ("Ruins"), a website where other teenagers from Japan communicate.
 Feeling alienated and misunderstood by her parents, and encouraged by her new friends from the site, she runs away from home and travels to Tokyo.
 She meets Haikyo's leader, a 25-year-old woman named Kumiko who uses the screen name "Ueno Station 54," at locker 54 in Ueno Station.
 Kumiko introduces Noriko to her family and takes her to visit her grandparents, whom Noriko later learns are actually paid actors working for Kumiko's organization, I.C.
 Corp, which offers paid rental family services to clients.
 Abandoned as an infant, Kumiko has developed a nihilistic view of society, even coldly rejecting her birth mother's attempts to reconcile in Kumiko's adulthood, and founded I.C.
 Corp to allow lonely people to fulfill their fantasies of a happy family life.

 One of the I.C.
 Corp actors, Broken Dam, is hired by a man who wants her to act as his unfaithful wife so he can murder her.
 Broken Dam happily agrees, seemingly completely unfearful of death.
 Kumiko attends the session, and, impressed by Broken Dam's willingness to die for her role, orders 54 I.C.
 Corp actors to commit suicide by jumping in front of a train at Shinjuku Station (Note: As depicted in Suicide Club (2001).).
 She makes Noriko witness the event, hoping Noriko will undertake an equally consequential task one day.
-Back in Toyokawa, Yuka, who is also a Haikyo user, speculates on whether her sister was involved in the suicide and how Tetsuzo would react if she were to disappear as well.
+Back in Toyokawa, Yuka, who is also a Haikyo user, speculates on whether her sister was involved in the mass suicide and how Tetsuzo would react if she were to disappear as well.
 Yuka runs away to Tokyo to join I.C.
 Corp, but deliberately leaves behind hints for Tetsuzo to find so he can ascertain what has happened to her.